david3684/AdaRank/README.md

 This is the official repository for paper **[AdaRank: Adaptive Rank Pruning for Enhanced Model Merging](https://arxiv.org/abs/2503.22178).**

 ![Image](https://github.com/user-attachments/assets/96fff66d-99d0-408a-a371-7fe309fab7a2)

+#### Updates
+**2025-04-30**: We share checkpoint links which depedencies are removed for vision tasks.
+Memory saving options for experiments are added.

 ## Abstract
 _Model merging has emerged as a promising approach for unifying independently fine-tuned models into an integrated framework, significantly enhancing computational efficiency in multi-task learning.
 Recently, several SVD-based techniques have been introduced to exploit low-rank structures for enhanced merging, but their reliance on such manually designed rank selection often leads to cross-task interference and suboptimal performance.
 In this paper, we propose **AdaRank**, a novel model merging framework that adaptively selects the most beneficial singular directions of task vectors to merge multiple models.
 We empirically show that the dominant singular components of task vectors can cause critical interference with other tasks, and that naive truncation across tasks and layers degrades performance.
 In contrast, AdaRank dynamically prunes the singular components that cause interference and offers an optimal amount of information to each task vector by learning to prune ranks during test-time via entropy minimization.
 Our analysis demonstrates that such method mitigates detrimental overlaps among tasks, while empirical results show that AdaRank consistently achieves state-of-the-art performance with various backbones and number of tasks, reducing the performance gap between fine-tuned models to nearly 1\%._